bigcommerce/dev-docs/docs/api-docs/partner/pos/foundation-guide.md

 ```

 <Callout type="info">
-#### Note
-Successfully generating the Prisma client relies on the provider settings you configured in the preceding section on [creating and configuring the database](#create-and-configure-the-database).
+  Successfully generating the Prisma client relies on the provider settings you configured in the preceding section on [creating and configuring the database](#create-   and-configure-the-database).
 </Callout>

 4. Access the database to verify you have created the collections and documents correctly.
 You can use the following command, or connect with a GUI, such as [Compass](https://www.mongodb.com/products/compass).